-The Office of Early Childhood Education’s (OECE) mission is to provide all children and their families access to high-quality, equitable early learning experiences leading to success in elementary school and beyond.
+The Office of Early Childhood Education’s (OECE) mission is to ensure all Chicago children and families engage in high-quality early learning experiences that lead to success in early grades and beyond.

 We are committed to engaging children in experiences which support and respect the unique potential of each child through instructional best practices and meaningful family and community engagement.